KevinCrossDCL/OryUI/README.md

 OryUI at the moment is set to work best with percentage based positioning and sizing.
 The aim is to eventually have it work just as well with pixel based positioning and sizing.

+## Installation
+To include it in your project add the following line to the top of your script

+#insert "OryUI.agc"

+The above insert line is based on the OryUI.agc file being placed in your project folder.
+You will need to change the insert path if you place the file somewhere else.

 A copy of AGK2 is required to use OryUI. https://www.appgamekit.com